 Frequently Asked Questions

 Water is complicated and involves the coordination of several state agencies as well as local water suppliers.
-We regularly receive inquiries and are happy to answer your questions or connect you with the right resource.
-We’ve collected a few of the most common questions and answers below.
-If you have a question that isn’t answered here, please contact us at 801-538-7230 or email waterwise@utah.gov.
+The division regularly receives inquiries and is happy to answer your questions or connect you with the right resource.
+Many common questions and answers are provided below.
+If you have a question that isn’t answered here, please contact the division at 801-538-7230 or email Waterwise@utah.gov.

-Q. Where can I go to learn more about rebates?
+Q. Where can I go to learn more about rebates and incentives?

-A. Visit Utah Water Savers.
+A. Visit SlowTheFlow.org/rebates to find rebates in your area.
+Incentives for replacing grass with waterwise landscaping are available in some areas.
 Statewide rebates are available for smart irrigation controllers and toilet replacement if the model uses more than 1.6 gallons per flush (usually pre-1994 models).
-Additional rebates may be available through your local water provider.

-Q. I need help applying for a rebate through Utah Water Savers.
-Who can I call?
+Q. I need help applying for a rebate or have questions.
+Who can I contact?

 Q. I see a lot of water waste in my area.
 Where can I report it?